TravelMapping/HighwayData/hwy_data/BEL/beln/README.md

 - `N739`, `N739a` and `N754` routing in Stevoort is not clear, gone with GSV for `N754` and OSM for `N739` and `N739a`
 - `N947a` is only indicated on geoportal and wikisara, OSM and wegenwiki indicate it being `N917`, not on GM nor GSV
 - `N947c` is only indicated on geoportal and wikisara, OSM and wegenwiki indicate it being `N947a`, not on GM nor GSV
-- `N966` should exist according to OSM but not on GM nor GSV (added because it's mentioned in a 2019 news article about construction works)

 **NOTES TO NOT DRAFTED ROUTES:**
 - `N205`, `N206`, `N210`, `N215`, `N219`, `N220`, `N242`, `N256`, `N265`, `N274`, `N281`, `N289`, `N291`, `N292`, `N294`, `N295`, `N422` and `N556` should exist according to wegenwiki, wikisara and GM but not on OSM nor GSV